1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 1948 No Mint Mark Dime Value

-For collectors on a budget, standard uncirculated pieces offer an accessible entry point, while those seeking investment potential should prioritize strike quality over numerical grade alone.
+For collectors on a budget, standard uncirculated pieces from Philadelphia offer an accessible entry point.
+Those seeking investment potential should prioritize strike quality — an FB designation at high grade will far outperform a non-FB coin at the same numerical grade.

 1948 No Mint Mark Dime Price/Grade Chart